-To understand the basics of section 382, we have the following details about Z Corporation: it is a private company that has been suffering a net operating loss ever since its inception.
+To understand the basics of section 382, we have the following details about Z Corporation: it is a private company that has been suffering a net operating loss since its inception.
 It is then considered a loss corporation.
-Once the acquisition is made T Corporation, under the Section 382, the NOLs available to offset future taxable income of the acquiring company is limited.
+Once the acquisition is made by T Corporation, under Section 382, the NOLs available to offset future taxable income of the acquiring company are limited.

 Limitations of Section 382

 After the acquisition, the new company may deduct its losses in its taxable income subject to the Section 382 limitations.
 There is a formula used in calculating the base limitation amount (BLA).
 It is calculated as follows:

 BLA = Fair Market Value of the Stock of the Loss Corporation x Federal Long Term Tax Exempt Rate